Bikeman868/OwinFramework/readme.md

 optional extra NuGet package that provides middleware configuration via the web.config file using the `ConfigurationManager` class.

-`OwinFramework.Configuration.Urchin.csproj' is distributed as an optional extra NuGet package that provides middleware configuration via the Urchin rules based configuration management system.
+`OwinFramework.Configuration.Urchin.csproj` is distributed as an optional extra NuGet package that provides middleware configuration via the [Urchin](https://github.com/Bikeman868/urchin) rules based configuration management system.

 `UnitTests.csproj` contains what you would expect!